MicrosoftDocs/cpp-docs/docs/cpp/tutorial-import-stl-named-module.md

     - `std.compat.obj` contains implementation.
 However, most of the implementation is provided by `std.obj`.
 Add `std.obj` to the command line when you compile the sample app to statically link the functionality that you use from the standard library into your application.

     You can control the object file name and the named module interface file name with the following switches:
     - [`/Fo`](../build/reference/fo-object-file-name.md) sets the name of the object file.
-For example, `/Fo"somethingelse.obj"` (note: no space between the flag and the quote).
+For example, `/Fo:"somethingelse"`.
 By default, the compiler uses the same name for the object file as the module source file (`.ixx`) you're compiling.
 In the example, the object file names are `std.obj` and `std.compat.obj` by default because we're compiling the module files `std.ixx` and `std.compat.obj`.
     - [`/ifcOutput`](../build/reference/ifc-output.md) sets the name of the named module interface file (`.ifc`).
 For example, `/ifcOutput "somethingelse.ifc"`.
 By default, the compiler uses the same name for the module interface file (`.ifc`) as the module source file (`.ixx`) you're compiling.
 In the example, the generated `ifc` files are `std.ifc` and `std.compat.ifc` by default because we're compiling the module files `std.ixx` and `std.compat.ixx`.

-1. Try out importing the `std.compat` library by first creating a file named `stdCompatExample.cpp` with the following content:
+1. Import the `std.compat` library by first creating a file named `stdCompatExample.cpp` with the following content:

     ```cpp
     import std.compat;